AI Text Reference

 Model Selection

-When no model is specified, the platform chooses the best available model for the user's subscription tier.
+When no model is specified, the platform chooses an efficient default model for the user's plan.
 To expose model choice, pass a model ID and build selectors from listTextModels():

 const models = listTextModels();